Payment Architecture Overview

 canceled_at date-time attribute which is filled when the order has been canceled.

 An Idempotency Key is a unique key associated with a cart.
-It is generated at the last step of checkout before authorization of the payment is attempted.
+It is generated at the last step of checkout before authorization of the payment is attempted and used in the request and response header.